Hwair: Name

 (cf. ƕairnei "skull"); comparative reconstruction shows kʷer- ("a kind of dish or pot") in Proto-Indo-European.

 There was no Elder Futhark rune for the phoneme, so that unlike those of most Gothic letters, the name does not continue the name of a rune (but see Qairþra).

 Sound

 Gothic ƕ is the reflex of Common Germanic xʷ, which in turn continues the Indo-European labiovelar kʷ after it underwent Grimm's law.
-The same phoneme in Old English and Old High German is spelled hw.
+The same phoneme in Old English and Old High German is spelled hw (Modern English wh).

 Transliteration

 The Gothic letter is transliterated with the Latin ligature of the same name, ƕ, which was introduced by Wilhelm Braune in the 1882 edition of Gotische Grammatik, as suggested in a review of the 1880 edition by Hermann Collitz, to replace the digraph hv which was formerly used to express the phoneme, e.g. by Migne (vol. 18) in the 1860s.
 It is used, for example, in Dania transcription.
 It was also used to represent the voiceless labial–velar fricative in a 1921 edition of the International Phonetic Alphabet.